IanBellomy/DAAPPrototype/README.md

 	each(Box).click = Item.spin(random(0,360,45));

-When the user clicks a Box, that specific Box will rotate, over time, to a value between 0o and 360°.
-The final value will be a multiple of 45.
+When the user clicks a Box, that specific Box will rotate, over time, to a value between 0° and 360°.
+The final value will be a multiple of 45. *Item* is a keyword that refers to the object from where the event came (or will come from).
+The code can bre read like this "for each Box, when clicked, that Item will spin to a random increment of 45°"